nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![New List of Goals](Display_Images/NewListOfGoals.png)

-3. Next, use `view` to see the index of the habit under a goal that you want to delete.
+Next, use `view` to see the index of the habit under a goal that you want to delete.
    * Test: `view g/6` to view the habits under goal `6`.

 ![View Habits](Display_Images/ViewHabits.png)

+<div style="page-break-after: always;"></div>

-5. To delete a habit, use the command `delete`.
+To delete a habit, use the command `delete`.
    * Test: `delete g/6 h/1` to delete habit `1` under goal `6`.

 ![Delete Habit 1](Display_Images/DeleteHabit1.png)

-6. After any deletion, the index of the goals or habits will change.
+After any deletion, the index of the goals or habits will change.
 Therefore, make sure to use commands `list` and/or `view` to check for the new index of the goals and habits.
    * Test: `remove g/7` to remove a goal at index `7` that does not exist.
 Error will be thrown.

 ![Delete Error](Display_Images/DeleteError.png)

+<div style="page-break-after: always;"></div>

 ### Storage of Data